PawanOsman/ChatGPT/README.md

    ```
    Note that the base URL is `http://localhost:3040/v1`.

+### Install with chat web interfaces
-#### ✅ You can run third-party chat web interfaces, such as BetterChatGPT and LobeChat, with this API using Docker Compose.
+✅ You can run third-party chat web interfaces, such as BetterChatGPT and LobeChat, with this API using Docker Compose.
 [Click here for the installation guide](./docker-compose).

 ### Your PC/Server